bvibber/ogv.js/readme.md

 ## Performance

-As of 2015, for SD-or-less resolution basic decoding speed seems adequate on desktop and newer high-end mobile devices.
+As of 2015, for SD-or-less resolution basic Ogg Theora decoding speed seems adequate on desktop and newer high-end mobile devices.
 Older and low-end mobile devices may have difficulty on any but the lowest-resolution files.

+WebM is much slower, and remains experimental.

 *Target browsers*